wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.4.8 =
+* readonly date fields no formatted
+* better handling of multivalue fields
+* internal date fields now correctly formatted
+* improved safeguards against JS code collisions on the admin pages
+* bug where hidden fields cause other fields to be dropped from the display fixed
+* better handling of hidden dynamic values
+* AJAX list filtering no longer loses pagination element

 = 1.4.7 =
 * internationalized dates are now displaying consistenyly on all screens
 * email headers are now set on a per-message basis to avoid conflicts with text-only emails